blakewatson/htmlforpeople/src/01-zero-to-internet-your-first-website.md

 There are ton of options for publishing your website.
 For our purposes we need something free, easy, and geared toward individuals instead of businesses.
 Fortunately, we get just that with [Neocities](https://neocities.org).

+{% aside 'Alternate webhosts' %}
+Throughout this book I will be using Neocities as an example.
+But there are a handful of alternatives I'd like to mention in case one of them strikes your fancy.

+- **[Yay.boo](https://yay.boo/):** Silly name, really easy website publishing.
+You just drag and drop a folder and pick a name and your website is online.
+- **[Glitch](https://glitch.com/):** This is a good option if you want to code everything directly in the browser.
+Build it then publish.
+- **[Netlify](https://www.netlify.com/):** More sophisticated, but has a [drag-and-drop-folder-to-publish](https://docs.netlify.com/site-deploys/create-deploys/#drag-and-drop) feature and gives you more developer-centric features.
+{% endaside %}

 Head over to Neocities and create an account.
 It’s free.
 You’ll also choose a username/sitename.
 Your website will ultimately be on a _subdomain_ at `yourname.neocites.org`.
 I suggest using your real name or an online username if you have one.
 Or if you know what you want your page to be about you could choose something befitting the topic (for example, `dndfanpage`).

 Once you’ve created your account, go to your [site’s dashboard](https://neocities.org/dashboard).
 You’ll see that you have some starting files there.
 You can ignore them for now.
 To publish the page you just made on your computer, drag `index.html` from your computer onto your Neocities dashboard.
 That will replace the `index.html` that’s already there.